Privacy Policy

 7. Your rights

-We will respond to any valid request within one month, unless it is particularly complicated, or you have made repeated requests (in which case we will respond within three months, at the latest).
-We will inform you of any such extension within one month of receipt of your request, together with the reasons for the delay.
+We will respond to any valid request within one month, unless it is particularly complicated or you have made repeated requests (in which case we will contact you to advise that we may take up to two further months).

 You will not be charged a fee to exercise any of your rights unless your request is clearly unfounded, repetitive, or excessive (in which case, we will charge a reasonable fee in the circumstances or refuse to act on the request).

-You can request a copy of the personal data we hold about you.
+Right of access You can request confirmation as to whether your personal data are being processed, and/or a copy of the personal data we hold about you.

 • The personal data is no longer needed for the purpose for which it was collected